 \subsubsection{Non-fractional SPDE}

-We follow \cite{lindgren2011explicit} and consider a triangular mesh of the domain $\mathcal{D}$ with $m$ vertices.
+We follow the approach in \citet{lindgren2011explicit}, and consider a triangular mesh of the convex polygon $\mathcal{D}$ with $m$ vertices.
 We define the piecewise linear basis functions $\left\{\varphi_{i}\right\}_{i=1}^{m}$.
 These equal one on their corresponding vertex and zero on all others, together forming a compactly supported and finite-dimensional function space.
-The solution of SPDE in Equation \eqref{eq:SPDE_model_general_thesis_model} is approximated by the GRF
+The solution of the SPDE in Equation \eqref{eq:SPDE_model_general_thesis_model} is approximated by the GRF

 where $\boldsymbol{w}=\left(w_{1}, \ldots, w_{m}\right)^{\mathrm{T}}\sim \mathcal{N}\left(\boldsymbol{0},\mathbf{Q}^{-1}\right)$.
 We approximate the precision matrix $\mathbf{Q}$ using a \textit{finite element method} (FEM).